3613robert/3613robert/README.md

 ### Hi there 👋
+I'm Robert and I'm new to coding in all aspects.
+I'm currently learning the basics of Python through 100 days of python by dr. Angela Yu.

+I've created this account to keep track of my projects and learning.

+I'm currently working on a dnd character manager as a side projects to implement things I'm covering in the course.
+Any feedback would be great!
 <!--
 **3613robert/3613robert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.